pteetor/AutoLisp/project.md

     - Integration testing.
 3. Coding: Code and test the program, iterating as needed to correct and improve the code.
-4. Integration testing: Run the examples in the `lisp` subdirectory.
+4. Integration testing: Run the examples in the `examples` subdirectory.
    Confirm the they produce the expected result.

 ## Design